by Katie McCormack, MD

 Treatment Options

-When considering treatment for environmental allergies, there are several environmental mitigation strategies, medications, and immunotherapy options that can be pursued based on an individual’s allergies and overall treatment goals.
+When considering treatment for environmental allergies, several environmental mitigation strategies, medications, and immunotherapy options can be pursued based on an individual’s allergies and overall treatment goals.
 Your allergist can help you decide which treatment option is best for you.

 Allergen Immunotherapy: A Long-Term Solution?